mlswg/mls-implementations/test-harness.md

 ## Test Harness RPCs

+All RPCs are fallible.
+They should be able to return an error as well as the indicated output.

+### Information about the client

+* Name of the client (for reporting)
+  * Inputs: (none)
+  * Outputs: Human-readable name

+* Supported ciphersuites
+  * Inputs: (none)
+  * Outputs: List of ciphersuites

+### Test Vectors

+* Generate test vectors:
+  * Inputs: (as specified below)
+  * Outputs: Test vector object (binary, TLS serialization)
+* Verify test vectors:
+  * Inputs: Test vector object (binary, TLS serialization)
+  * Outputs: Success or Error

+One pair of such methods for each test vector type (parameters):
+* Tree math (none)
+* Crypto operations (ciphersuite)
+* Hash ratchet (ciphersuite)
+* Key schedule (ciphersuite)
+* TreeKEM (ciphersuite)
+* Messages (none)

-Ways to become a member of a group ("encrypt flag" indicates whether handshake messages in the group are encrypted):
+### Ways to become a member of a group

+"Encrypt flag" indicates whether handshake messages in the group are encrypted.

 * Create a new group
-  * Inputs: Group ID, ciphersuite, credential, signature private key, encrypt flag
+  * Inputs: group ID, ciphersuite, credential type, encrypt flag
   * Outputs: Pointer to new state
 * Create a new KeyPackage to begin a join
-  * Inputs: ciphersuite, credential, signature private key
+  * Inputs: ciphersuite, credential type
   * Outputs: KeyPackage, callback to which Welcome should be sent
 * Complete joining a group (Welcome callback)
   * Inputs: Welcome, encrypt flag